jkmoua/CppNotes/Topics/Section_10:Arrays.md

 ```cpp
 v[i] = 42;
 ```
-However, you cannot initialize the ith element using ``v[i]``, you can only change an element that has already been given some value.
+However, you cannot initialize the ith element using ``v[i]`` like how you would in an array; you can only change an element that has already been given some value.
 To add an element to a vector for the first time, you normally use the member function ```push_back``.
 ```cpp
 //push_back example
 vector<double> sample;